SwastikaManna/CODESOFT/README.md

 • Allow removal of the tasks in the list. <br>

 ## Task 2: Simple Calculator
-### A simple calculator with basic arithmetic operations prompts the user to input two numbers and an operation choice to perform the calculation and display the result.
+A simple calculator with basic arithmetic operations prompts the user to input two numbers and an operation choice to perform the calculation and display the result.<br>

 • Asks the user for two numbers along with the symbol of the operation to be performed.<br>
 • Allow multiple trials in a run. <br>
 • Allow printing results. <br>

 ## Task 3: Password Generator
-### A password generator is a useful tool that generates strong and random passwords for users.
+A password generator is a useful tool that generates strong and random passwords for users.
 This project aims to create a password generator application using Python, allowing users to specify the length and complexity of the password. <br>

 • User Input: Prompt the user to specify the desired length of the password.<br>
 • Generate Password: Use a combination of random characters to generate a password of the specified length. <br>
 • Display the Password: Print the generated password on the screen.<br>

 ## Task 4: Rock Paper Scissors Game
-### A traditional Rock Paper Scissor Game computerized to play with one user with its computer based on a command-line application.<br>
+A traditional Rock Paper Scissor Game is computerized to play with one user with its computer based on a command-line application.<br>

 • User Input: Prompt the user to choose rock, paper, or scissors.<br>
 • Computer Selection: Generate a random choice (rock, paper, or scissors) for the computer.<br>
 • Game Logic: Determine the winner based on the user's choice and the computer's choice.
 Rock beats scissors, scissors beat paper, and paper beats rock.<br>